 You won’t have to deal with the bad effects of ethanol as discussed in the next section.

-Old Fuel and Oil Mix in an ECHO Leaf Blower
+Old Fuel and Oil Mix

 Ethanol, found in most types of gasoline on the market today, attracts moisture to the fuel system.
 This water and ethanol mixture causes gumming in the fuel system and degrading of its components.